Skip to content

 The question to always ask

-Across the HR software market, here's what you can generally expect from legitimate free tiers:
+Across the HR software market, here's what you can generally expect from legitimate no-cost tiers:

 Usually Included

 • Employee directory/records: Basic employee profiles with contact information, job title, department, and start date.
-This is the minimum viable HR feature and almost every free plan includes it.
+This is the minimum viable HR feature and almost every no-cost tier includes it.

 • Basic time-off tracking: Request and approve PTO, with simple balance tracking.
-Some free plans support multiple leave types (vacation, sick, personal); others limit you to one or two.
+Some no-cost tiers support multiple leave types (vacation, sick, personal); others limit you to one or two.

 • Simple org chart: A visual hierarchy showing reporting relationships.
 Usually auto-generated from employee records.